gpslab/domain-event/UPGRADE-2.0.md

 Not use `NameResolver` for get the handle method name from event for handle it.

+## MemoryUniqueEventQueue

+Remove exists event from Memory queue and push it again (not override it).
+That is, the position of the event in the queue is changed.

 ## Renamed

 * The `GpsLab\Domain\Event\Bus\EventBus` renamed to `GpsLab\Domain\Event\Bus\HandlerLocatedEventBus`.